dvarrazzo/replisome/README.rst

 System description
 ==================

-The system is composed by two main parts:
+The system is composed of two main parts:

 - `The sender`__ is a PostgreSQL logical replication decoder plugin that can be widely configured in order to choose what data to emit and how.

-- `The receiver`__ is an easy to extend Python framework allowing to manipulate and consume data produced by a sender.
-It is easy to write your own extensions to this framework, or ditch it altogether and use directly the data produced by the sender.
+- `The receiver`__ is an easy to extend Python framework allowing manipualtion and consumption of data produced by a sender.
+It is easy to write your own extensions to this framework, or ditch it altogether and make direct use of the data produced by the sender.

 .. __: `Decoding plugin`_
 .. __: `Consumer Framework`_